evillan0315/vite-starter/README.md

 -   Node.js (LTS version recommended)
 -   npm, yarn, or pnpm package manager
--   A running backend API for authentication and TTS services.
+-   A running backend API for authentication and other services.

 ### Installation